Letter 7: The Neurons that Fire Together Wire Together

 Nikhil Swaminathan, Why Does the Brain Need So Much Power?, Scientific American, April 2008.

-Kinnu, How do Mental Shortcuts Influence our Decision-Making?, retrieved June 2025.
+Kinnu, How do Mental Shortcuts Influence our Decision-Making?, Kinnuverse, June 2025.

 Michael Netzley, What Fires Together, Wires Together, Medium, November 2022.